cpsarason/cpsarason.github.io/_posts/drafts/blog_ideas.md

 Using Restic to backup laptop to disk
 Using Restic to backup to S3 bucket (or google bucket, etc) Using Lamba function to strip EXIF data and shove into a file (write in golang?)
+Using InfluxDB to manage testdata for orcasound, orca locations and BeamReach ship tracks

 ## On product management